paulobueno90/Forecasting-Time-Series-with-Prophet/README.md

 ## Notebooks Description
 This is public notebook and can be used.
-- Animal_Shelter.ipynb: Notebook with basic time-series exploration, forecasting with prophet and quick correlation between covid restrictions and adoptions ['Mobility and Engagement Index'](https://www.dallasfed.org/research/mei)
+- Animal_Shelter.ipynb: Notebook with basic time-series exploration, forecasting with prophet and quick correlation between covid restrictions and adoptions

 ## Summary
 This project was made thinking on learning how to use prophet for time-series tasks, although it couldn't achieve an excellent performance, it was worthy the exercise and visualization.
 There were 3 steps in this project.

-#### Exploring time-series data
+- Exploring time-series data

-#### Use prophet to forecast this time-series as the official doc suggests.
+- Use prophet to forecast this time-series as the official doc suggests.

-#### Extra: showing with data the relation between the animal shelter adoptions and covid mobility restrictions.
+- Extra: showing with data the relation between the animal shelter adoptions and covid mobility restrictions.

 ## Results
-There are a lot of features missing description which was needed further investigation but i didn't have the time to adress.
-Therefore in summary, looking into data it can be said that the group of potencial customers are likely to have these characteristics:
-- Individuals with Higher income and wealth.
-- Individuals which is more avantgard than mainstream and more likely to be green avantgarde ( sustainability)
-- Live in areas with lower density of inhabitants and lower unemployement.
+Results here
+- Results
+- Results
+- Results
+- Results
-- Has higher mobility
+- Results
-- Mid-ager with family individuals

-If the company were willing to launch a marketing campaign, it would be more efficient to target these clusters of characteristics.

-## Acknowledgements

-Udacity - For giving me the opportunity to learn and develop with real projects

-Arvato - For the oppotunity to work on their data with a real life project experience